drdaemos/xc5-docs/en/customization_examples/resetting_the_search_parameter_from_any_word_to_all_words.md

 Search via the search form in X-Cart is performed based on the "any word" parameter; it is possible, however, to change the default behavior so the search is performed by "all words".
 To do so, follow the steps below:

-1. Create the simplest module as described in the section {% link "Step 1 - creating simplest module" ref_TZnqVJsw %} of this manual.
+1. Create the simplest module as described in the section {% link "Step 1 - creating simplest module" ref_G2mlgckf %} of this manual.

 2. In this module, add a new class:

-    {% highlight php %}{% raw %}
+    {% raw %}```php
     namespace XLite\Module\<YOUR-DEVELOPER-ID>/<YOUR-MODULE-ID>\View\Form\Product\Search\Customer;
     class SimpleForm extends \XLite\View\Form\Product\Search\Customer\SimpleForm implements \XLite\Base\IDecorator
     {